North Dakota: Politics

 The major political parties in North Dakota are the Democratic-NPL and the Republican Party.
 As of 2007, the Constitution Party and the Libertarian Party are also organized parties in the state.

 At the state level, the governorship has been held by the Republican Party since 1992, along with a majority of the state legislature and statewide officers.
 Dem-NPL showings were strong in the 2000 governor's race, and in the 2006 legislative elections, but the League has not had a major breakthrough since the administration of former state governor George Sinner.

 The Republican Party presidential candidate usually carries the state by a considerable margin; in 2024, Donald Trump won nearly 67% of the vote.
 Of all the Democratic presidential candidates since 1892, only Grover Cleveland (1892, one of three votes), Woodrow Wilson (1912 and 1916), Franklin D. Roosevelt (1932 and 1936), and Lyndon B. Johnson (1964) received Electoral College votes from North Dakota.

 On the other hand, Dem-NPL candidates for North Dakota's federal Senate and House seats won every election between 1982 and 2008, and the state's federal delegation was entirely Democratic from 1987 to 2011.
 However, both of the current U.S. senators, John Hoeven and Kevin Cramer, are Republicans, as is the sole House member, Julie Fedorchak.

 A six-week abortion ban is active in North Dakota.
-Despite this, a simple majority of the state's citizens oppose the legislation.